uncefact/project-vckit/rfcs/0000-template.md

 ## Implementations

 The following lists the implementations (if any) of this RFC.
 Please do a pull request to add your implementation.
 If the implementation is open source, include a link to the repo or to the implementation within the repo.
-Please be consistent in the "Name" field so that a mechanical processing of the RFCs can generate a list of all RFCs supported by an Aries implementation.
+Please be consistent in the "Name" field so that a mechanical processing of the RFCs can generate a list of all RFCs supported by a vc-kit implementation.

 *Implementation Notes* [may need to include a link to test results](/README.md#accepted).